 Saturday – 9:30 a.m.
 1:00p.m. (may be extended for S.A.T./ACT prep)

 Young Scholars’ Institute (YSI) is located just off of Route 29 and 1 block from the State House Complex.
 Housed in a stately converted mansion with ample private parking, YSI is a year round 501(c)(3) nonprofit, after school learning center that provides educational, cultural and recreational activities for students in grades Pre-K through twelve.
 Young Scholar’s Institute was established in 1990 in Trenton, New Jersey and has been serving area youth for 27 years.
 YSI provides essential support through inventive programming to Trenton area students.

 YSI was founded by Jerri Morrison, a former Trenton Public School English teacher and Associate Director of Admissions at Princeton University who recognized the need for supplemental support for students to have a successful school and college career.
 YSI was established to provide the remedial, supplemental and enrichment programs that are needed in the Trenton area.
 Since 1990, with generous financial support from the Harbourton Foundation and other foundations, corporations and individuals, Mrs. Morrison has led YSI’s mission to empower Trenton-area youth through educational, recreational and cultural activities to help them develop the skills necessary to excel academically and to maximize their academic, vocational and career choices.

-YSI programs include a Pre-school, Tutoring, Reading Adventures with the Deltas, Summer Enrichment Program, college tours, S.A.T./ACT preparation, a career speaker series, College Admissions Workshop and Toastmasters, Inc. and more.
+YSI programs include a pre-school, tutoring, Reading Adventures with the Deltas, a summer enrichment program, college tours, S.A.T./ACT preparation classes, a career speaker series, college admissions workshop and Toastmasters, Inc. (public speaking) and more.

 Jerri Morrison is the Founder and Executive Director of Young Scholars’ Institute.
 Mrs. Morrison is a former English teacher at Trenton Central High School and teacher of French and English at Bridgeton Middle School in Bridgeton, N.J.
 She also taught English and conducted race relations workshops at Northfield Mount Hermon School in Northfield, M.A.
 Ms. Morrison also taught an education course at The College of New Jersey.
 Other work experience includes her role as a former Associate Director of Admissions and Coordinator of Minority Recruitment at Princeton University and employment by Educational Testing Services (ETS) as a test developer.